luckyshot/picowiki/README.md

 ## Plugins

+Plugins are used to implement event hooks and media handlers.

-Plugins use Event Hooks to attach new features and alter functionality on the run, a new plugin must have a `run()` method that will be executed whenever you specify.
+Event Hooks are used to attach new features and alter functionality on the run, a new plugin must have a `load()` method that will be executed whenever you specify.
 Check out `/backend/plugins/` to find available plugins.

 To disable a plugin, simply move it away from the `plugins` folder (i.e. in a subfolder such as `plugins/deactivated`).

 ### Hooks

-- `init`: Initialized the PicoWiki Class, just before loading `$config`
-- `config_loaded`: Configuration loaded
 - `plugins_loaded`: Plugins loaded
 - `run_init`: Initialized `run()` method
 - `url_loaded`: URL parsed